 How may I file a complaint of discrimination under Title IX?

 You may file a complaint of discrimination on the basis of sex, including sexual harassment, by contacting PLN’s Title IX Coordinator.
-A report of sexual harassment as defined under the Title IX regulations can be made to any PLN official.
+A report of sexual harassment as defined under the Title IX regulations can be made to any PLN employee.

 Otherwise, a discrimination complaint may be filed with the Office for Civil Rights: